Ekonavi/ekonavi-adr-docs/Architecture Decision Records/adr-001-Architecture-Goals.md

 * UX Clarity
 > Simple UX with large texts and large clickable areas will be utilized.
 Long processes will be broken down into steps that fit well within a single mobile screen.
 Help and tool tips should be available on all screens.

-* Community Building
+* Incentivized Community Building
 > Ease of use and user engagement are high priorities.
-Build upon current user-base, offering a better UX and new features.
+Build upon current user-base, offering a better UX and new features, including incentives for participation and positive action that impacts the state of the real world.

 ### Options Considered
 Specifics covered in ADR 002-006